...

 The cognitive effects of brain injury include attention and concentration problems, memory problems, and difficulty with motivation and making decisions.
 This may mean that people with a brain injury experience information overload and are slower at taking in and making sense of information.

 They may have trouble with tasks that require multiple steps done in a particular order, such as laundry, driving, or cooking.
-Individuals with Traumatic Brain Injury may have difficulty recognizing when there is a problem, which is the first step in problem-solving.
+Individuals with Traumatic Brain Injury may have difficulty recognising when there is a problem, which is the first step in problem-solving.

 Challenges with work and completing once routine tasks can be much more difficult than before the injury.
 Some patients find that the skills and abilities that they used before the injury to meet these challenges are not as sharp as they once were.